-The Fall RIver City Council on Tuesday night determined that Mayor Jasiel Correia II’s criminal indictments for fraud and extortion have left him unfit to perform his duties as the city’s chief executive, voting 8-1 to temporarily strip him of power.
+The Fall River City Council on Tuesday night determined that Mayor Jasiel Correia II’s criminal indictments for fraud and extortion have left him unfit to perform his duties as the city’s chief executive, voting 8-1 to temporarily strip him of power.

 – News covered by Quincy Quarry News with commentary added.

-Following the only expected vote to temporarily remove Fall River Mayor Jasiel Correia II or open themselves to be subject to (further, ed.) scrutiny by new sheriff in town United States Attorney Andrew Lelling, Correia contemporaneously announced that he plans to challenge the 8 to 1 vote.
+Following the only expected vote to temporarily remove Fall River Mayor Jasiel Correia II from office or open themselves to be subject to (further, ed.) scrutiny by new sheriff in town United States Attorney Andrew Lelling, Correia contemporaneously announced that he plans to challenge the 8 to 1 vote.

 The only nay vote was cast by Councillor Steven Camara and whose sister is also facing charges related to those filed against Correia.

 Arguments against removing Correria were cited previously by Corporation Counsel Joseph Macy shortly after Correia the first tranche of federal criminal charges were filed against him last fall.
 The core of Macy’s then view was that the removal clause in the city charter concerned – for example – medical issues, not situations such as an arrest and impending felony trial in federal court.

 Macy specifically argued that using standard, statutory interpretation “a common sense, plain language reading of the charter would apply this clause to physical or medical disability or geographic impossibility.”

 “It would not appear to apply to the current situation where a validly elected mayor has been indicted but neither convicted nor sentenced,” wrote Macy.